coolsamson7/velix/packages/velix_i18n/README.md

   - [Model driven Forms](https://medium.com/@andreas.ernst7/model-driven-forms-for-flutter-e0535659489a)

-Detailed infromation can be found in the corresponding [Wiki](https://github.com/coolsamson7/velix/wiki).
+Detailed information can be found in the corresponding [Wiki](https://github.com/coolsamson7/velix/wiki).

-Lets get a quick overview on the topics

 # I18N

 An i18n is implemented with more or less the same scope and api as popular libraries like `i18next`. but some additional features i haven't found anywhere else.
 The solution is made up of two distinct elements.

-A `LocaleManager` is reposonsible to keep track of the current locale.
+A `LocaleManager` is responsible to keep track of the current locale.

 It is constructed via